Writer / Gary W. Weitzel

 Dr. Springhetti gives this advice from an endurance athlete’s perspective; “It is impossible to avoid sugar and acid in training and racing; in fact, it is imperative to optimize your intake of nutrition for performance benefits; however, it is important to drink plenty of water as well not only for rehydration but also to help cleanse your teeth.
 If you’re an endurance athlete, ask your dentist about prescription toothpaste that you can use after big training days or long races where consumption of sugar and acid is high.
 Also, a water flossing device should be rudimentary in your oral hygiene regimen whether an athlete or not.
 There is no better tool to cleanse your mouth.”

 Acids cause inflammation in your body – in your gut, your mouth, and acid is just as bad for systemic health as your oral health.
 Because of acid and the resultant cavities and gum tissue damage due to poor diets and hygiene, fluoride in our city water and fluoride supplements from your dentist are so important to help strengthen enamel that has been compromised from acidic erosion and decay.
+Replacing missing teeth with dental implants is a great way to improve your smile and oral health, see this reference if you’re interested in getting dental implants.

 Here is a simple pH level guide to improve your family’s overall health.
 Be aware that pH level is rarely found on the nutrition labeling on packaging (see further information code in the ribbon):